Pi1 Gruis: Characteristics

 π^{1} Gruis is an asymptotic giant branch (AGB) star of spectral type S5.
 It is one of the brightest members of a class of stars known as S stars.
 It is also a semi-regular variable star ranging from apparent magnitude 5.3 to 7.0 over a period of 198.8 days.

 An ageing star, π^{1} Gruis is thought to be well on its way transitioning from a red giant to a planetary nebula.
 A shell of material has been detected at a distance of 0.91 light-years (0.28 parsecs), which is estimated to have been ejected 21,000 years ago.
 Closer to the star, there appears to be a cavity within 200 AU, suggesting a drop off in the ejection of material in the past 90 years.
 The presence of companions makes the shape of the shell irregular rather than spherical.

-The star has a measured diameter of 18.37 milliarcseconds, corresponding to a size 319 times that of the Sun.
+The star has a measured diameter of 18.37 milliarcseconds, corresponding to a size 334 times that of the Sun.

 Companions

 π^{1} Gruis has two companion stars forming a gravitationally bound stellar system.

 The inner, named π^{1} Gruis C, is 6.8 AU away from the primary, following a circular orbit with an orbital period of 11 years.
 It is considered to be a likely main sequence star with a mass of 1.18 solar mass.
-It is accreting matter from the red giant primary, and as of such the system may be undergoing novae every 900 years.
+It is accreting matter from the red giant primary, having its own accretion disk.

 The outer companion, named π^{1} Gruis B, is of apparent magnitude 10.9 and is sunlike in properties—a yellow main sequence star of spectral type G0V.
 Separated by 2.71 " (projected separation of 453±33 AU), the pair is thought to be gravitationally bound.